-Porch Pick-up available Monday through Friday.
-Order online and call to find out when ready.
+Porch Pick-up is available Monday through Friday.
+Order online, shipping available to all 50 sttes. and call to find out when ready.

 Please check our calendar of events to see what's doing each week during the season: Member Mornings at the Farm, Meet a Mustang, Paint a Mustang, and various collaborative celebrations with local vendors. www.corollawildhorses.org

 We would welcome the opportunity to speak to your group about the wild horses of Corolla who are designated as the State Horse and defined as a cultural treasure by the state of North Carolina.
 If you would like a representative to speak to your classroom or civic association, please email for more information (firstname.lastname@example.org).

 View them from at least 50 feet away (Currituck County Wild Horse Ordinance) and PLEASE DO NOT FEED!
 It is against the law and carries a substantial fine.
 Moreover, feeding can be fatal.
 The wild horses have a very specialized diet and are only used to digesting the natural beach grasses that the land affords.
 Feeding can and does put them at risk for painful and sometimes fatal colic.